The Christian Identity Movement is also known as Anglo-Israelism, Israel Identity.

 Founder: Some think it to be Wesley Swift, born in the 1800's.
 Others claim it can be traced back to the 1600's.

 Membership: less than 50,000.
 In America only.

 Nativism was a philosophy that those not born in America (excluding American Indians) and were not Protestant, were harmful to the American System.
-In particular, a strong anti-catholic disposition was advocated.
-Manifestations of this philosophy resulted in physical persecutions of many Catholics in New York.
+In particular, a strong anti-Catholic disposition was advocated.
+Manifestations of this philosophy resulted in physical persecution of many Catholics in New York.

 Anglo Israelism (also known as British Israelism) is the belief that the British and, therefore, the Americans and Canadians, are the true descendants of the ancient Israelites — the 10 lost tribes.
 The present Jews in Israel are really a false group descended from Cain.
 Identity believers usually act out their faith through social, military, and political agendas.

 An early proponent of this movement, Charles Carroll, wrote a book called The Negro a Beast.
 He considered Negroes to be subhuman.
 The KKK is usually associated with this group.

 Doctrines: a theological system centered on a racist/anti-Semitic and white supremacy.
 It seems to use religious arguments to justify political agendas.